AdarshVL/git-cheatsheet/README.md

 | `git reset --hard HEAD` | Reset to last commit (⚠ loses changes) |
 | `git revert <commit>` | Create a new commit that undoes a previous one |

+### 🩹 Revert is safer than reset when working in shared repos.
 ---

 ## 📦 Stash